rox-automation/rox-icu/README.md

 The ROX ICU is designed for decentralized control in mobile machinery and as a PLC replacement in challenging environments.
 It combines the accessibility of the Feather ecosystem with industrial-grade capabilities, offering a versatile solution for modern industrial control applications.

 ## What goes where

 * `lib` - board libraries
 * `pcb` - hardware documentation
 * `examples` - code examples

+## Getting started

+**note:** using removable drive from docker container is tricky.
+So `circup` and `invoke` tools are used on the host system.

+### Setting up board

+1. install circuitpython
+    - put board in bootloader mode (double click reset button).
+It should register itself as a removable drive.
+    - put `.uf2` file on the drive, it should reboot into circuitpython.
+2. install libraries (`circup install -r cpy_requirements.txt`)

+### Runng code

 ## License